AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/form-data-model-service-as-step-in-aem65-workflow-video-use.md

 * Open the [MortgageApplicationForm](http://localhost:4502/content/dam/formsanddocuments/loanapplication/jcr:content?wcmmode=disabled).
 Fill in the details and submit.
 On the form submission the [loanapplication workflow](http://http://localhost:4502/editor.html/conf/global/settings/workflow/models/LoanApplication2.html) is triggered.

 ![ workflow ](assets/invokefdm651.PNG).
  The workflow utilizes Or Split component to route the application to admin if the credit score is over 500.
-If the credit score is less than 500 the application is routed to cavery
+If the credit score is less than 500 the application is routed to cavery.